Ed Vosberg: Career

-In 1994 he returned to the majors once again with the Oakland Athletics.
-He pitched in 16 games with a record of 0-2 and an earned run average of 3.95.
-After the 1994 season Vosberg was drafted by the Los Angeles Dodgers in the Supplemental Rule 5 draft.
-He was out righted to the minors shortly after and refused the Minor League assignment and became a free agent.
+In 1994, he returned to the majors once again with the Oakland Athletics.
+He pitched in 16 games with a record of 0–2 and an ERA of 3.95.
+After the 1994 season, Vosberg was drafted by the Los Angeles Dodgers in the Supplemental Rule 5 draft.
+He was outrighted to the minors shortly after, refused the Minor League assignment and became a free agent.
 He then signed a minor league contract with the Rangers organization.
 The Rangers purchased his contract and Vosberg once again returned to the big leagues.
-He pitched in 44 games out of the bullpen and put up his best numbers 5–5 and an earned run average of 3.00.
+He pitched in 44 games out of the bullpen and put up his best numbers 5–5 and an earned ERA of 3.00.
 He returned to the Texas Rangers in 1996 and had another respectable season out of the Ranger's bullpen going 1–1 with an ERA of 3.27 and finishing 21 games.
 1997 was his final season as a Texas Ranger he was traded to the Florida Marlins for Rick Helling.
-His overall record with both clubs in 1997 was 2 wins 3 losses 1 save and an earned run average of 4.42 As a member of the 1997 Florida Marlins, Vosberg won a World Series ring.
-He pitched in the postseason and had 5 strikeouts and giving up 5 hits and 3 walks.
-His earned run average in the 1997 World Series was 6.00.
+His overall record with both clubs in 1997 was 2 wins, 3 losses, 1 save and an ERA of 4.42 As a member of the 1997 Florida Marlins, Vosberg won a World Series ring.
+He pitched in the postseason and had 5 strikeouts, giving up 5 hits and 3 walks.
+His ERA in the 1997 World Series was 6.00.

 After his stint with the Marlins, he was traded to the San Diego Padres for minor leaguer Chris Clark on November 20, 1997.
 He missed the 1998 season due to injury and did not pitch at all.
 At the age of 37, Vosberg returned to the majors and played with the San Diego Padres.
 His time with the Padres was limited and his numbers were terrible.
-His record with the Padres was 0-0 with an earned run average of 9.72.
+His record with the Padres was 0–0 with an ERA of 9.72.
 He sustained a shoulder injury and was placed on the 15-day disabled list.
 A few months after rehab, he was released by the Padres on June 7, 1999.
 He was picked up by the Arizona Diamondbacks a few days later on June 18, 1999.
-His numbers improved with the move to Arizona, going 0–1 with am earned run average of 3.38 in four games.
+His numbers improved with the move to Arizona, going 0–1 with an ERA of 3.38 in four games.
 His entire Arizona Diamondback career was those 4 games.
 He was designated for assignment once more.
-He returned to the minor league with yet another organization: The Colorado Rockies.
+He returned to the minor league with yet another organization: the Colorado Rockies.